botilka/botilka/README.md

 - REST API access to commands & queries.
 - Sync or async event handling is a matter of configuration.
 - Event replaying (allow to test domain changes).
-- Projection re-building on demand (ie. when you add a ReadModel).
+- Projection re-play on demand (ie. when you add a ReadModel).
 - Safe commands concurrency (optimistic locking).
 - Fully immutable, not a single setter.
 - Tested, good code coverage.